I Can't Give You Anything but Love, Baby: Background

 Jimmy McHugh and Dorothy Fields had written the score for a revue at Les Ambassadeurs Club on 57th Street, New York, which featured the vocalist Adelaide Hall.
 However, the producer Lew Leslie believed that they still missed a 'smash' tune.
 The team pondered for a while before finally playing Leslie "I Can't Give You Anything but Love, Baby".
 This was the song Leslie had been looking for and he immediately included it in the revue.
 One advertisement called it "the song success of the Nation."

 Blackbird Revue opened on January 4, 1928, with Adelaide Hall singing "I Can't Give You Anything but Love, Baby" solo.
 Later on, Fields and McHugh wrote a second half for the revue and Leslie expanded the production.
 With extra songs and extra performers added (including the vocalist Aida Ward), Leslie renamed the revue Blackbirds of 1928 and took the full production for a tryout in Atlantic City, New Jersey, where it appeared at Nixon's Apollo Theatre.
 On May 9, 1928, Blackbirds of 1928 opened at the Liberty Theatre, Broadway.

 The idea behind the song came during a stroll Fields and McHugh were taking one evening down Fifth Avenue; they saw a young couple window-shopping at Tiffany's.
 McHugh and Fields understood that the couple could not afford to buy jewelry from Tiffany's, but nevertheless they drew closer to them.
 It was then they heard the man say: "Gee, honey I'd like to get you a sparkler like that, but right now, I can't give you nothin' but love!"
 Hearing this, McHugh and Fields rushed to a nearby Steinway Tunnel, and within an hour they came up with "I Can't Give You Anything but Love, Baby".

 Some controversy surrounds the song's authorship.
 Andy Razaf's biographer Barry Singer offers circumstantial evidence that suggests Fats Waller might have sold the melody to McHugh in 1926 and that the lyrics were by Andy Razaf.
-Alternatively, Philip Furia has pointed out that Fields' verse is almost identical to the end of the second verse of Lorenz Hart's and Richard Rodgers' song "Where's That Rainbow?" from Peggy-Ann, the 1926 musical comedy with book by Fields' brother Herbert and produced by their father Lew:
+Additionally, Philip Furia has pointed out that Fields' lines for bars 1 to 8 of the verse contain some phrases very similar to those in bars 9 to 16 of the second verse of Lorenz Hart's lyric for the song "Where's That Rainbow?" from the 1926 Rodgers and Hart musical Peggy-Ann (though there is no relationship between the music for the two song verses).
+Peggy Ann had a book by Fields' brother Herbert and was produced by their father Lew.